 - 1. The WFP context.
-WFP's Strategic Objectives are derived from its mandate, its Mission Statement and the Millennium Development Goals (MDGs) agreed upon by all United Nations member states.
+WFP's Strategic Objectives are derived from its mandate, its Mission Statement and the Millennium Development Goals agreed to by all United Nations member states.
 The Strategic Objectives reflect the changing nature of food aid and hunger, and WFP's history, experience and comparative advantages.
 They also reflect the continued importance of coherence in United Nations delivery at the country level.
 WFP is the largest and most operational United Nations agency with a key role to play in helping to address the threat and persistent consequences of life-threatening hunger and undernutrition.
 WFP also has a key role to play in the efforts to enhance coherence and reform in the United Nations humanitarian and development systems. - 2.
 The Strategic Plan lays out a framework for potential action for WFP.
-This Strategic Plan marks a historic shift to WFP using a more nuanced and market-sensitive set of tools to respond to critical hunger needs.
-The Strategic Plan is based on mapping out a "value chain of hunger" and focuses on WFP's unique expertise and role in addressing hunger as part of a coherent global strategy focused on partnerships, led by governments and including all other stakeholders.
+This Strategic Plan marks a historic shift from WFP as a food aid agency to WFP as a food assistance agency, with a more nuanced and robust set of tools to respond to critical hunger needs.
+The Strategic Plan is based on mapping out a "value chain of hunger" and focuses on WFP's unique expertise and role in addressing hunger.
 Its overarching goal is to reduce dependency and to support governmental and global efforts to ensure long term solutions to the hunger challenge.
 WFP will incorporate responses that strengthen local markets and capabilities whenever and wherever possible. - 3.
-The United Nations is at the forefront of two of the defining issues of our time: climate change and high food prices.
-Both will be key

-- dimensions of the future work and collaboration of the Rome-based agencies.
-In this sense, they provide an almost unprecedented opportunity for WFP to be an integral part of the overall United Nations system response, led by the Secretary-General of the United Nations and strongly supported by the Director-General of the Food and Agriculture Organization of the United Nations (FAO) and the President of the World Bank, among others.
-A sharpened focus on the MDGs, especially MDG1 and hunger, and the outcome of the High-Level Conference on World Food Security: the Challenges of Climate Change and Bioenergy will provide strategic policy guidance directly relevant to WFP's work.
-The opportunity for WFP to be a strategic partner for others has never been more present. - 4.
-The Strategic Plan reflects the real-world challenges, including the recent increased hunger caused by soaring food prices and tight supplies, and the difficult practical choices that the organization confronts - day to day, month to month and year to year.
-The Strategic Plan, like WFP itself, is in part a reflection of international realities - including the gaps and deficiencies in the broader international humanitarian and development architecture.
+The Strategic Plan reflects the real world challenges and the difficult practical choices that the organization confronts day to day, month to month and year to year.
+The Strategic Plan, like WFP itself, is in part a reflection of international realities including the gaps and deficiencies in the broader international humanitarian and development architecture.
 Support for recovery, in particular in critical peacebuilding situations, is often not sustained.
 The gap between crises, recovery and sustainable longer-term solutions is very frequently a chasm.
 Yet within this context, the international system also has important tools and assets.
 WFP is one of these assets.
-Deploying WFP most effectively within this broader global context is what the Strategic Plan is all about. - 5.
-The global context in which WFP operates is rapidly changing.
-One example of this is the

-- rapid globalization of the hunger challenge, including the recent market shocks and the challenges presented by climate change.
-The organization needs to respond in an effective manner to emerging trends and challenges.
+Deploying WFP most effectively within this broader global context is what the Strategic Plan is all about. - 4.
+The global context in which WFP operates is rapidly changing and the organization needs to respond in an effective manner to emerging trends and challenges.
 Despite progress toward halving the proportion of hungry in the developing world over the past decades, the absolute number of hungry is growing and there are new challenges before us.
-Economic shocks such as soaring food and fuel prices are diminishing the purchasing power of some of the most vulnerable households, exposing many millions to greater desperation and hunger.
-In many regions climate change contributes to the destruction of livelihoods. reduces agricultural yields and threatens lives, pushing ever more people into desperation.
-Responding to those hunger challenges requires multi-faceted food assistance policies that can address food availability, food access and food utilization problems. - 6.
-WFP will continue to emphasize national ownership and priorities, in line with widely-recognized principles.1 Not all Strategic Objectives will apply to all situations and all countries.
+Soaring food and fuel prices have already diminished the purchasing power of some of the most vulnerable households, potentially exposing more people to hunger.
+Climate change, for example, may exacerbate catastrophes that destroy livelihoods, reduce agricultural yields and threaten lives, pushing ever more people into relief situations. - 5.
+Not all Strategic Objectives will apply to all situations and all countries.
 Specific priorities will be set based on the specific needs and priorities in a country or region and in accordance with the comparative advantage that WFP can bring in a particular time and place.
-The overall framework and direction provided by the Strategic Plan will be put in a country- and region-specific context to determine WFP programmes and courses of action.
+The overall framework and direction provided by the Strategic Plan will be put in a country-specific context, in line with the Paris Declaration on Aid Effectiveness principle of national ownership, based on national priorities, strategic partnerships, operational experience and country and regional conditions, especially with regard to hunger, to determine specific programmes and courses of action.
 In some situations, WFP may be needed to engage in all five Strategic Objectives.
 In other situations, perhaps only one or two of the Strategic Objectives would be relevant to a particular country and/or situation.